 Section 230

-Section 230 of the Communications Decency Act is often called โthe twenty-six words that created the internet.โ This 1996 law provides broad immunity to online platforms and services from liability for content posted by their users.
+Section 230 of the Communications Decency Act, which legal scholar Jeff Kosseff dubbed “the twenty-six words that created the internet,” is a 1996 law that provides broad immunity to online platforms and services from liability for content posted by their users.

 Key Provisions